International Affairs: Programs and Events

 Optional Practical Training (OPT) workshops are held weekly to give students an outline of this F-1 student benefit and the application process.
 Students in their final semester must attend a workshop early on in the term to be prepared to apply for OPT.
 The OPT workshop is also available online to students in their final semester.

 Life After F-1 Workshop

 This workshop is geared toward students who are graduating in the current or next semester.
 International Affairs invites a professional immigration attorney to outline student options after completing their degree programs.
 Topics typically include applying for Optional Practical Training, the H-1B, the Green Card process, changing to other immigration statuses, and more.

 Odyssey Travel Grant

 Each spring semester SAIC awards $1,500 to 20 degree-seeking students for the sole purpose of education through personal travel.
 These awards are given through the generosity of a donor and are granted on a noncompetitive basis.
 Twenty names are drawn at random from submitted applications during an award ceremony each spring.
 The grants must be used for travel before the following January.
 Applications are accepted online.

-International Affairs hosts a reception for international students graduating in May of each year.
+International Affairs hosts a picnic for international students graduating in May of each year.
 International students are encouraged to join their fellow graduates to celebrate their degree completion with International Affairs and other SAIC staff and faculty.
-The event is held the Friday before the commencement ceremonies and is open to graduates and their guests.
+The event is held the week before the commencement ceremonies and is open to graduates and their guests.